darkpalacestudio/darkpalacestudio.github.io/faq.markdown

 # What kind of copy protection is used?
 There is no copy protection or any other form of DRM (digital rights management) used in Darkpalace Studio plugins.

-# How can I purchase Darkpalace Studio plugins?
+# How can I purchase any of the plugins?
 Click the buy button on the plugin website.

-The payment and deliverey is securely handled by the payment provider tentary.
+It will take you to the payment provider which handles secure payment and delivery of the plugin files.

+# Do you offer sales or bundle prices?
+Darkpalace Studio plugins are already offered at a reasonable and very low price.
+They offer amazing value for the money at the fixed prices.
+Setting fixed prices is a very fair option for all involved parties.
+Thus there will be no sales.